The dual GLP-1 / GIP agonist behind Mounjaro and Zepbound — delivering the largest weight-loss results seen in any approved medication to date.

 Tirzepatide vs. semaglutide?

 The 2025 SURMOUNT-5 head-to-head trial (PMID 40353578) in obesity without T2D showed ~20.2% weight loss with tirzepatide vs. ~13.7% with semaglutide at 72 weeks at maximum tolerated doses — a meaningful advantage for tirzepatide, but not the “40% more” often cited in cross-trial comparisons.
-The earlier SURPASS-2 head-to-head was in T2D vs. semaglutide 1 mg (not 2.4 mg).
-GI tolerance is similar or slightly better; tirzepatide is more expensive.
+The earlier SURPASS-2 head-to-head (PMID 34170647) was in T2D vs. semaglutide 1 mg (not 2.4 mg).
+GI tolerance is similar or slightly better; cash list prices are broadly comparable, though insurance coverage and copay vary.

 Sleep apnea benefit?